 A secret society that worshiped numbers and a leader encased in myth.
 Pythagoras | Source: Wikipedia

-Incitement to murder - Stanley Milgram
+Incitement to Murder - Stanley Milgram

 Many psychologists have conducted experiments on humans, but it is Stanley Milgram who holds the claim of having the rules of ethics changed in light of his experiments.